The Most Beautiful & Famous Rivers In Vietnam

 2. Red River (Sông Hồng)

-Red River – the longest river in Northern Vietnam, plays an important role for the daily life of local people living in the northern area.
+Red River – one of the two longest rivers in Northern Vietnam, plays an important role for the daily life of local people living in the northern area.
 The river begins in Yunnan province (China) and flows southeastward through deep, narrow gorges to enter Vietnam at Lao Cai, then cuts southeast through nine provinces and eventually discharge into the Gulf of Tonkin via a great delta.
 The name of Red River was resulted from its silt-laden water with high volume of iron oxide, making its water become red color all year round.

 The River flows through Hanoi Capital and carries its nutrient-rich water to the delta where local inhabitants have been practicing wet rice cultivation for centuries.
 The nutrients that flow along with the Red River bring vibrant shades of earthy green and red to the both shores.
 Because together with rice – the principal crop of the delta; wheat, beans, rapeseed, corn, and subtropical crops are also grown by local farmers.
 The area experiences yearly flooding so locals built up and elaborate network of dikes and canals to protect the land and people from the floodwaters.